PseudoDesign/pseudo-design-linux-build/README.md

 ### start-build-image.sh

-Start the build image, setting various docker environment variables needed by the build container.
+Start the build image, setting various docker environment variables needed by the build container and initializing the Yocto environment.
 See the script for details.

 You can override the following environment variables: